 - It sounds just like my pro $400 microphone

-I recommend getting the KIT here, which includes the microphone, the boom arm, a foam ball, and the shock mount to properly hold the mic in place for you.
+I recommend getting the kit here, which includes the microphone, a boom arm, a foam ball, and a shock mount to properly hold the mic in place for you.
 Also, in case you're interested, here's a review video where you can see it in action below, along with the Audio-Technica ATR-2100, which was previously my favorite podcasting mic but has since been discontinued:

-As far as software to record into, I recommend going simple, and with what you might already have access to.
-Again, we don't need to spend money on anything fancy right now.
+As far as software to record into, I recommend going simple with what you might already have access to.
+Again, you don't need to spend money on anything fancy right now.
 I'd rather you save that for marketing your show.

-I recommend Garageband if you're on a MAC computer, or if you're not a fan of Garageband and/or you're a Windows person, then I'd recommend Audacity, instead.
+I recommend Garageband if you're on a Mac, or if you're not a fan of Garageband and/or you're a Windows person, then I'd recommend Audacity instead.
 Both are free.